 QCA was developed in the 1980s by Charles Ragin, a sociologist and political scientist, as an alternative comparative approach that lies midway between the primarily qualitative, case-oriented approach and the primarily quantitative, variable-oriented approach, with the goal of bridging both by combining their advantages and tackling situations where causality is complex and conjunctural.
 QCA uses Boolean algebra for the analysis of set relations and allows researchers to formally analyze patterns of necessity and sufficiency regarding outcomes of interest.
 Since its inception, QCA has developed into a broad set of techniques that share their set-analytic nature and include both descriptive and inferential techniques.

-Many researchers have drawn on QCA because it offers a means to systematically analyze data sets with only few observations.
-In fact, QCA was originally applied to small-n situations of between 10 and 50 cases; situations where there are frequently too many cases to pursue a classical qualitative approach but too few cases for conventional statistical analysis.
-However, more recently, researchers have also applied QCA to medium- and large-n situations marked by hundreds of thousands of cases.
+Many researchers have drawn on QCA because it offers a means to systematically analyze data sets with relatively few observations.
+In fact, QCA was originally developed for small- to medium-N situations with between 10 and 50 cases.
+In such situations there are frequently too many cases to pursue a classical qualitative approach but too few cases for conventional statistical analysis.
+However, more recently, researchers have also applied QCA to medium- and large-N situations marked by hundreds of thousands of cases.
 While these applications require some changes to how QCA is applied, they retain many advantages for analyzing situations that are configurational in nature and marked by causal complexity.

 1. understand the goals, assumptions, and key concepts of QCA